Medically reviewed by Drugs.com. Last updated on July 5, 2020.

 Initiate infusion at a rate of 1.2 mL/minute; rate may be increased, but not exceed 2.2 mL/minute based on patient tolerance.

 Store intact vials at 2°C to 8°C (36°F to 46°F); protect from light.
 Do not freeze.
 If not used immediately, the reconstituted solution may be stored at 2°C to 8°C (36°F to 46°F) for ≤24 hours (protect from light) or at 20°C to 25°C (68°F to 77°F) for ≤4 hours (without protection from light).
 The Canadian labeling suggests that the reconstituted solution may be stored at room temperature for up to 12 hours when protected from light.
-The diluted solution for infusion may be stored at 2°C to 8°C (36°F to 46°F) for ≤24 hours; protect from light.
+The solution diluted in NS for infusion may be stored at 2°C to 8°C (36°F to 46°F) for ≤24 hours; protect from light.
 In total, the reconstituted and diluted products can be stored for ≤24 hours.
 Do not freeze.

 There are no known significant interactions.

 Central nervous system: Headache (13% to 19%)

 Hypersensitivity: Hypersensitivity reaction (22% to 29%; antibody-positive patients: 35%; patients switching from imiglucerase: 6%)

 Neuromuscular & skeletal: Arthralgia (13%), limb pain (10%)